daffidwilde/matching/README.rst

 a unique, stable and suitor-optimal matching using an algorithm developed by David Gale and Lloyd Shapley.
 The algorithm is as follows:

+0. Assign all suitors and reviewers to be unmatched.

 1. Take any unmatched suitor, s, and their most preferred reviewer, r.
 If all suitors are matched, end.